Is It Time To Replace Your Mattress?

-Heavier individuals sort of feel the opposite effect that light sleepers do.
-The more pounds means the more pressure and force being exerted onto the mattress.
+Heavier individuals will have basically an opposite experience than lightweight sleepers do.
+A heavier body means more pressure and force being exerted onto the mattress.
 As such, mattresses will generally feel softer to heavier individuals.
-If you fall into this category, you'll want to discount the firmness range a little.
-Therefore, if you're a heavier side sleeper, you'll want to look at mattresses in the medium to medium-firm ranges because they'll feel more like they belong in the medium-soft to medium range.
+If you fall into this weight category, you’ll want to discount the firmness range a little.
+Therefore, if you’re a heavier side sleeper, you’ll want to look at mattresses in the medium to medium-firm ranges because they’ll feel more like they belong in the medium-soft to medium range.

 Again, the firmness scale we use is based on a person that weighs around 170-180 pounds.
 If you’re a heavier back or stomach sleeper, you’ll want to stick to mattresses that fall in the medium-firm to firm range.
 Mattresses designated in these ranges will feel more like medium to medium-firm to heavier people.